twse/bobsgame-extras/README.md

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Pelloni offers a few wallpapers for you.
 In any case, please feel free to download these and use them on your desktop.

-### Icons (All icons in OS/2 format)
+### Icons
-Icons based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs.
+Icons in OS/2 format based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs.
 Use them to replace icons from the program resources.
 See **Third-Party Notices.md** for commercial and unsupported freeware credits.

 ### Nintendo 3DS Skin
 Use theme managers (Anemone, CHMM, Themely, ThemePack, etc. etc. etc.) to replace the skin.
 The skin was created with 3DS Theme Editor.